 "But Worth pretends": Discovering Jonsonian Masque in Lady Mary Wroth's Pamphilia to Amphilanthus - Anita M. HagermanEMLS

-The labyrinth as style in 'Pamphilia to Amphilanthus' - Mary Moore
+The Labyrinth as Style in 'Pamphilia to Amphilanthus' - Mary Moore

 Transgressing Boundaries: Women's Writing in the Renaissance and Reformation - Janet Clare